Ontario Medical Association highlights the value doctors give patients

 The challenges of the healthcare system and making it easier to navigate have been major areas of advocacy for the OMA, especially amidst a planned overhaul of the healthcare system in Ontario by the current government that plans to reduce “hallway healthcare” in the province.
 However, opposition parties and advocacy groups have questioned if cuts to funding and a reorganization would instead limit access to services.
 The OMA has itself lobbied against some of these changes, particularly ones to OHIP’s billing process, arguing that it includes “flawed policies” that give the province “sweeping powers” that go beyond changes that would address the biggest need it sees in billing: simplifying the process and making it more transparent and understandable for patients.

 The campaign message is being supported with a two-minute extended online video, closed-circuit TV in doctors’ offices, a 30-second digital spot, five shorter social posts and a radio ad.
 In addition, the OMA has created 10 documentary-style videos featuring each of the ten doctors sharing their personal experiences and some of their most memorable patient experiences.
+Media Dimensions is leading media strategy and execution.

 “Authenticity was critical, so from the outset we collaborated with doctors to make sure the creative was technically accurate,” added Brad Usherwood, chief brand strategist at Yield.
 “Then we used real doctors and captured what they deal with every day, life threatening situations or routine check-ups, happy or sad moments, each showing how the doctor is there to give patients the best care possible.”